The Restoration of Western Orthodoxy

 Yet, despite their experiences, these Western Orthodox Christians have kept before their eyes the original vision of their founders, Father Irenaeus and Bishop John of Saint-Denis, of St Radegund of Poitiers, and of St John the Wonderworker: of an Orthodox church calling western people to the saving Faith in Jesus Christ, expressed using the forms of worship – the Mass, the Divine Office, the hymns, the prayers – that are accessible to western people, and which were prayed and sung by the very saints who walked these western lands in ancient times, who entered into communion with God here, and whose blood and tears hallowed this soil.

-It is our fervent hope that these communities may one day be restored to the fullness of sacramental union with each other and the whole body of Christ’s holy Orthodox Church, as a witness of the universality of the love of the Saviour in drawing all people to Himself.
+Today, with new parishes and missions having been founded and with the reawakening of faith in Christ that is being observed in many places, it is our fervent hope that these communities, following the Western Orthodox tradition of ancient Gaul, may one day be restored to the fullness of sacramental union with each other and the whole body of Christ’s holy Orthodox Church, as a witness of the universality of the love of the Saviour in drawing all people to Himself.